-Unfortunately, none of these threats seem likely to subside anytime soon.
+Unfortunately, the volatility from most of these threats seem likely to subside anytime soon.

 What Defines Food Security?